-A significant portion of the properties subject to the NPIs are natural gas properties located in the Hugoton field in Oklahoma.
+A significant portion of the properties subject to the NPIs are properties located in the Bakken region and Permian Basin.
 Because of this geographic concentration, any regional events, including natural disasters that increase costs, reduce availability of equipment or supplies, reduce demand or limit production may impact the net proceeds payable under the NPIs more than if the properties were more geographically diversified.